 Blow You Away: Pluie, Tornade, Uragano, and Viento can do this.
 Daisy's Daisy Blizzard counts as this too.

 Brainwashed and Crazy: Yousuke has this happen to him when his half-devil gene starts to manifest and turn him into Viento.
 More Than Mind Control also comes into play with since it's not the standard type of brainwashing that Yousuke falls under as Viento.
 Since Rain Devila is the queen and his devil gene has awakened he's only following Rain Devila's twisted orders as a result of his devil gene.

 Breast Expansion: A body swap, that turns the love angels into cat girls, also makes their chests grow slightly.

-Broken Aesop: A lot of the supposed morals of the episodes don't quite seem to fit the actual events of the plot.
+Broken Aesop: Sometimes the morals of the episodes don't fit the events of the plot.